 Cat McCue: Although not native to the region, Cat is deeply connected to the mountains, rivers, backroads and small towns of Appalachia she has come to know over the years.
 She is Appalachian Voices’ Communications Director.

-Erin Savage: While Erin prefers to be on rivers rather than at a desk, as a Water Quality Specialist at Appalachian Voices she devotes a lot of time delving through data to make it meaningful to others who care about the health of our waterways.
+Erin Savage: While Erin prefers to be on rivers rather than at a desk, as Appalachian Voices’ Central Appalachian Program Manager, she devotes a lot of time delving into data to make it meaningful to others who care about the health of our waterways.

 Lara Mack: A native Virginian and lover of mountains, forests, and people, Lara is enthusiastic about all good works to defend the Appalachian mountains and communities.
 As Appalachian Voices’ Virginia Field Organizer, she believes the best kind of political change comes from the bottom up.

 Elizabeth E. Payne: A native of Boone, N.C., Lee studied archaeology and ancient history, earning a Ph.D. from Yale University.
 Her love of the Appalachian region drew her back to the region.
 She is the Associate Editor of The Appalachian Voice.

 Rory McIlmoil: Rory is an energy policy and finance wonk with six years of experience working on energy policy and planning in Appalachia.
 He joined Appalachian Voices in spring 2013 as Energy Policy Director to head up our Energy Savings for Appalachia program.
 His dog, Hobo, is our official Boone office mascot.